Table of Contents

 Can a novice create an effective digital ad?
 Probably not.

-Whether you’re doing your own ads or using an agency, search ads and display ads need to be fully optimized to get the best possible results.
+Whether you’re doing your own ads or using a dental advertising agency, search ads and display ads need to be fully optimized to get the best possible results for online marketing for dentists.

 Keys to a successful search ad